 Policy reference: SS Guide 8.1.1 Claim Lodgement Provisions

 Incorrect EdEP payment

-If an NSA, PA, WP, WA or PPP recipient receives an EdEP payment when they are NOT qualified, the payment is considered a recoverable debt.
+If a JSP, PA, WA or PPP recipient receives an EdEP payment when they are NOT qualified, the payment is considered a recoverable debt.
 The payment also becomes a debt if the person is required to pay enrolment fees for the course in relation to which the EdEP payment was made and the person does not pay those fees in the calendar year in respect of which the payment was made.

 Example 1: A recipient receives EdEP BUT the course is NOT an approved course.